How Kouri Richins turned from grieving widow to alleged killer by poison

-‘It wasn’t necessarily unexpected’: How Kouri Richins turned from grieving widow to accused killer by poison
+How Kouri Richins turned from grieving widow to accused killer by poison: ‘It wasn’t necessarily unexpected’

 Kouri Richins wrote a children’s book about the untimely loss last year of her husband Eric, billing it as an effort to help their sons grieve and heal.
 Now the mother is behind bars, accused of plotting her husband’s poisoning murder for profit.
 Sheila Flynn reports